-The campus apartments are considered off campus.
-Therefore, the use and occupancy of the apartments are regulated by the apartment leases and the business office.
-Rules of student conduct apply to students living in the apartments or any off campus apartment.
-See the Business Office in the Administration Building to apply for an apartment.
+The campus apartments are considered on campus.
+Rules of student conduct apply to students living in the apartments or any off-campus apartment.

 BOOKSTORE

 Randall University Bookstore is an online bookstore accessible at ru.edu/bookstore.
 Textbooks, as well as other Randall merchandise maybe purchased through the bookstore.